interruptlabs/heimdallr-client/universal-stub/README.md

 ```

 # Build your own / Development
-If GitHub doesn't have a package for your directory, you can build with NPM
+If GitHub doesn't have a package for your distribution, you can build with NPM

 1. Install NPM
 2. Build package